zhaaaa7/firs-repo/CSS/key-sentences.md

 }
 ```

+6. When using the shorthand property the order of the property values is:
+	•	background-color
+	•	background-image
+	•	background-repeat
+	•	background-attachment
+	•	background-position

 ## float
 1. Essentially, the float property allows us to take an element, remove it from the normal flow of a page, and position it to the left or right of its parent element.